xtendui/xtendui/src/gatsby/markdown/components/javascript/api.md

 #### Display

-To show and hide the component we use **custom tailwind variants** attached to classes used by the component.
+To show and hide nodes we use **custom tailwind variants** attached to classes used by the component.

 Use `off:hidden out:pointer-events-none` to hide with `display: none;` the node when **not activated or animating**.